nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-lists-and-directories/directory-and-ui.md

 Inside Nuxeo Platform, Directories are used to provide a common abstraction on a set of record

 *   that can be stored in different manner
-    *   SQL, LDAP, Repository, External Service
+    *   SQL, noSQL (MongoDB), LDAP, Repository, External Service
 *   that can be of different nature
     *   user, group, simple key/value, complex records